Shahzebqazi/Asus-Z13-Flow-2025-PCMR/User Guide.md

 # User Guide — Arch Linux on ASUS ROG Flow Z13 (2025)

 This guide is for Z13 Flow (2025) with AMD Ryzen Strix Halo.
 It focuses on the fastest, safest path with minimal choices.

-Developer/agent details live in `Docs/Prompt.md`.
+## Current Stable Branch Configuration

+The stable branch currently installs:
+- **Zen kernel** - Performance-optimized kernel for gaming and responsiveness
+- **ZFS filesystem** - Advanced filesystem with compression and snapshots
+- **Dual-boot support** - Compatible with existing Windows installations
+- **systemd-boot** - For fresh installs on new SSDs
+- **GRUB** - For dual-boot configurations with Windows
+- **omarchy desktop** - Lightweight, efficient desktop environment

 ## Quick Start (Recommended)